contrast-zone/t-rewriter.js/draft/co-rewrite.md

 ### 2.4. final appearance of co-rewrite

 - resuming, we start from top rule that is in fact a `READ` rule
-- each `READ` section contains a conjunction of s-exprs, conjunction of disjunctions, or conjunction of read rules
+- each `READ` section contains a conjunction holding disjunctions of s-exprs, or read rules
-- each `WRITE` section contains a disjunction of s-exprs, disjunction of conjunctions, or disjunction of write rules
+- each `WRITE` section contains a co-conjunction holding co-disjunctions of s-exprs, or write rules

 - ```
   (